universeroc/universeroc.github.io/_posts/2014-05-12-the-future.markdown

 Information industry has a rapid pace.
 In it everybody becomes impetuous easily.
 Follow your heart and remember what's you want.
 Kai-Fu Lee told us Job's motto "Stay hungry stay foolish".

 When you trapped in some problem, thinking about death will help you out.
 Death is fair to anybody.
-It reminds me that death is the port of life mama said to Forrest in <<Forrest Gump>> I watched yesterday.
+It reminds me that death is the port of life mama said to Forrest in &lt;&lt;Forrest Gump&gt;&gt; I watched yesterday.

 Time is life.
 Follow your heart and seek what you're insterested at.